conics.15887.pts |

 Figure 4: resultant triangles |

-bitset<8> fb
+bitset<8> fb as the

 bit code for the cube, where each bit represents